mizdra/inline-fixture-files/docs/api/inline-fixture-files.createiffresult.rootdir.md

 ## CreateIFFResult.rootDir property

 The directory where fixtures are written.
-This directory is obtained by processing the directory specified in `CreateIFFOptions#rootDir` using `path.resolve`<!-- -->.
+This directory is obtained by processing the directory specified in [CreateIFFOptions.rootDir](./inline-fixture-files.createiffoptions.rootdir.md) using `path.resolve`<!-- -->.

 **Signature:**